mubaidr/fl-Chrome-Extension-Local-Device-TCP/README.md

     // you need to handle responses here
     // this is array of results for each command
-    // you can check if the command was successful or not based on "error" proeprty in the result }
+    // you can check if the command was successful or not based on "error" proeprty in the result
+    // if error is present, it means command failed
+    // commandid is the id you sent in the command
+  }
 })
 ```